irembezci/ai-llm-security/prompt-injection.md

 Although the concepts of input, prompt, and instruction frequently used when interacting with artificial intelligence models may appear similar, they have distinct technical meanings.

-**Input** is the most general concept and includes all data provided to the model.
+Input is the most general concept and includes all data provided to the model.
 This includes text written by the user, content that the model reads from the internet or documents, text extracted from files, or OCR outputs of images (technology that converts text inside images, PDFs, scanned documents, or photos into machine-readable text).
 In short, everything the model evaluates is input.

-A **prompt** is the structured form of the input that shapes the model’s behavior.
+A prompt is the structured form of the input that shapes the model’s behavior.
 The system prompt, user prompt, and contextual explanations together constitute the prompt.
 A prompt defines not only what the model should read, but also how it should behave.

-An **instruction**, on the other hand, is a directive expression within the prompt that aims to make the model perform a specific action.
+An instruction, on the other hand, is a directive expression within the prompt that aims to make the model perform a specific action.
 Expressions such as “summarize,” “analyze,” “ignore,” or “do this” are instructions.
 An instruction is not the entire prompt; it is the behavior-defining component within the prompt.

 The core problem in prompt injection attacks is the model’s inability to distinguish between input, prompt, and instruction.
 A model may interpret an instruction hidden within content that should only be read as a valid and executable command.
 This causes unauthorized directives to become part of the prompt and enables the attacker to control the model’s behavior.